Mid-Atlantic Leadership Conference 2025

 - Decommodification, facilitated by Bardia Saeedi (“The Artist”) Decommodification has long been a cornerstone of Burning Man culture, but in recent years, it has become one of the most debated principles.
 From unsanctioned Regional Burns to the rise of plug-and-play camps and the growing trend of Burners profiting from the community, the line between participation and commercialization is increasingly blurred.
 In this roundtable, we’ll explore the evolving challenges of decommodification in today’s Burn landscape, discussing what practices honor the spirit of the principle and what crosses the line.
 How do we uphold the ethos of gifting and radical self-reliance while navigating the realities of funding, accessibility, and sustainability?
 Join us for an open discussion on where we should draw the line and how we can preserve the integrity of the Burn experience.

 - Radical Vulnerability, facilitated by monster.
-Radical Vulnerability facilitated by monster (and friends?)
 As a leader, folks often expect you to have it all together.
 But we all experience hidden challenges, and sometimes community expectations make those even greater.
 This session will allow folks to share what makes them feel vulnerable as a leader, without judgment from the rest of the group and without the need to “fix” it.
 Strict “Vegas rules” apply (what happens in the group stays in the group).
 You may find that you have more common experiences that you realized.

 IGNITE the Mid-Atlantic Leadership Conference!